Last Updated on

 Keeping the Environment Suitable for Printing

-To keep the printer functioning the way it should function, you will have to give it a suitable environment to work with the t-shirt.
+To keep the printer functioning the way it should perform, you will have to give it a suitable environment to work with the t-shirt.
 You will regularly keep a check on the humidity levels, heat, and dust.
 It is wise to keep your printer in an environment that doesn’t get dramatic temperature changes.

 Regular Maintenance of Nozzle

 Perform a nozzle check every day before printing your t-shirt.
-This helps to keep your printing and your business in its best performance.
+It helps to keep your printing and your business in its best performance.
 If the nozzle is not at its best, it has to be taken care of immediately.
 Clogs left unattended will become a permanent blockage making your printer unusable.

 Smooth Flow of Ink

 If your printer has an agitator, it will keep stirring the ink to prevent it from settling down.
 However, if it is not present, you could shake the cartridges periodically and definitely before starting the day.
-It is wise to do it every day even if you are not using your printer every day.
-To keep the ink flowing smoothly, you could print a few samples of t-shirts every day or at least once every 3 days.
+It is wise to do it every day, even if you are not using your printer every day.
+To keep the ink flowing smoothly, you could print a few samples of t-shirts every day or at least once every three days.